bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 		$needCash = ( empty( $pocket ) ) ? true : false;
 	?>

 Pretty cool huh?
-The Ternary Operator first evaluates the *test condition*, then if that is true, then *expression1* is returned, if the test condition is false, then expression2 is returned.
-Because the Ternary Operator can returns the result, you can assign the result to a variable like *$needCash*.
+The Ternary Operator evaluates the *test condition*, if that is true, then *expression1* is returned, if the *test condition* is false, then *expression2* is returned.
+Because the Ternary Operator returns the result, you can assign the result to a variable like *$needCash*.

-**Syntax:**
+##### Syntax:
 __mixed__ ( test condition ) ? (expression1) : (expression2);

 ### Functions